 The study found that women who had a high milk intake have a higher risk for acne.
 The study found that women who drank skim milk had a 50% higher risk of getting acne than women who didn't drink a lot of milk in their teens.
 And of all the kinds of milk, skim milk was the worst.

 The study also found that instant breakfast drinks, cottage cheese, and cream cheese were positively associated with acne.
 The authors hypothesized that the association with milk is related to growth hormones in milk and dairy.
 (J Am Acad Dermatol.
 2005 Feb;52:207-14).

 In a study of 4,273 teen boys, a 10% increased risk for acne was associated with the intake of whole or 2% milk.
 A 17% increased risk for 1% milk and a 19% increased risk for skim milk (J Am Acad Dermatol.
 2008 May;58: 787-93).

 A different study, this one with 6,000 girls, had similar results: A 19% increased risk of acne for whole milk, 17% for low-fat milk, and 19% for skim milk (Dermatol Online J. 2006 May 30;12:1).

 And one more for ya.
 This study had 225 teenagers with moderate or no acne.
 “We took teens with acne and compared them to acne-free controls.
 A positive association was found between acne and with total dairy and with non-fat dairy intake," they say.
 (J Am Acad Dermatol.
 2016 Aug;75:318-22).

-Yep, according to these studies, there's a link between milk and acne, especially skim milk and acne.
+According to these studies, Yep has a link between milk and acne, especially skim milk and acne.
 But don't freak — this is what milk alternatives were created for!
-Next time you order a drink that you'd normally have with dairy milk, try it with almond milk — it's dairy free.
+Next time you order a drink that you'd normally have with dairy milk, try it with almond milk — it's dairy-free.
 If you're not into almond milk, you can try coconut milk or hemp milk, too…both are super delicious.